MadnessLabs/EnjinIonic1/README.md

 # <a name="welcome"></a> Welcome

 This project is being built with the [Madness Enjin](https://github.com/MadnessLabs/MadnessEnjinCLI), so it helps to understand some basic concepts of the tool.
 All of the variables for your application are stored in ```enjin.json``` file.
-You also have a ```.env``` files to overwrite variables set in enjin.json or add new values per environment.
+You also have a ```enjin.*.json``` files to overwrite variables set in enjin.json or add new values per environment.
 Then all the commands accept a ```-e``` flag that you can use to set the environment.
 So an example would be I create the following file in the root or run ```enjin env app``` to have it created for you.

 ### enjin.app.json